Lightning-Universe/lightning-flash/docs/source/template/data.rst

 Each :class:`~flash.core.data.data_source.DataSource` has a ``load_data`` method and a ``load_sample`` method.
 The ``load_data`` method accepts some dataset metadata (e.g. a folder name) and produces a sequence or iterable of samples or sample metadata.
 The ``load_sample`` method then takes as input a single element from the output of ``load_data`` and returns a sample.
-By default, these methods just return their input as you will not always need both to create a functioning :class:`~flash.core.data.data_source.DataSource`.
+By default, these methods just return their input, you will not always need both methods to create :class:`~flash.core.data.data_source.DataSource`.

-I'ts best practice to just override one of our existing :class:`~flash.core.data.data_source.DataSource` classes where possible.
+It's best practice to just override one of our existing :class:`~flash.core.data.data_source.DataSource` classes where possible.
-Take a look at our ``TemplateNumpyDataSource`` which does this to get started:
+Take a look at our ``TemplateNumpyDataSource`` (which does this) to get started:

-.. autoclass:: flash.template.data.TemplateNumpyDataSource
+.. autoclass:: flash.template.classification.data.TemplateNumpyDataSource
     :members:

 .. raw:: html